Supercell storm — Beatrice, Nebraska, 8:09 PM.

 Beatrice

 The storm took us near Beatrice.
 We would have to deal with city traffic and view the storm from a somewhat urban area.
 I did the best I could to find a spot with an open view to take a look at the storm.
 We pulled up east of a grain elevator and looked back at the storm.
 We were just barely east enough to see the barrel updraft above us.
 I wanted to be farther east, but the town was there.
-A wall cloud was developing, and the wall cloud was rotating a bit!
+A wall cloud was developing, and it was rotating a bit!

 Chase Turns Bad